jfhenriques/tempmqtt/README.md

 deactivate
 ```

-**Note:** in case the temperature sensor is going to be used (development boards only, like the raspberry pi), uncoment the 3 first lines in the requirements.txt before installing
+**Note:** in case the temperature sensor is going to be used (development boards only, like the raspberry pi) uncoment the first 3 lines in the requirements.txt before installing

 ## Configuration